 Qualifications needed for Inspection and Testing

-As a holder of these qualifications you will demonstrate to your customers that you are a competent installer or tester, and are up to date with national requirements for the industry, which gives you the right to sign off the electrical certificates required by the BS 7671 and also by the Part P of the Building Regulations.
+As a holder of this qualification, you will demonstrate to your customers that you are a competent installer or tester, and are up to date with national requirements for the industry, which gives you the right to sign off the electrical certificates required by the BS 7671 and also by the Part P of the Building Regulations.

 Candidates are expected to have a working knowledge and understanding of electrical principles and wiring systems.
 They must also be conversant with current electrical installation practice.
-Generally speaking the inspection and testing qualifications are for electricians who have completed an apprenticeship, hold a current C&G 2382-20 BS 7671 IET Wiring Regulations 17th Edition qualification, and have been working for a number of years gaining the experience needed to complete the eider or both the City and Guilds 2394 and the City and Guilds 2395 qualifications.
+Generally speaking the inspection and testing qualifications are for electricians who have completed an apprenticeship, hold a current C&G 2382-18 BS 7671 IET Wiring Regulations 18th Edition qualification, and have been working for a number of years gaining the experience needed to complete eider of the 2391 Inspection and Testing qualifications.